Feyerabend/vm/debug/README.md

 ### workflow in principal

-1. setting breakpoints: set breakpoints at critical sections or where one suspect a bug might be.
+1. setting breakpoints: set breakpoints at critical sections or where one suspect a bug might be,
-2. run to breakpoint: the program runs normally until it hits a breakpoint.
+2. run to breakpoint: the program runs normally until it hits a breakpoint,
-3. inspect: once paused, inspect stack, variables, other memory, to understand the program’s condition at that moment.
+3. inspect: once paused, inspect stack, variables, other memory, to understand the program’s condition at that moment,
 4. single step: after inspection, single-step through subsequent lines to observe changes and further diagnose issues. or just let the program continue,
 5. trace: supplementary to breakpoints and stepping, trace logs provide a broader picture of program flow, stack and variable states throughout the execution.

-But, we will return to these tolls in detail later on.
+But, we will return to these tools in detail later on.

 ## logging